Replica ranks#

 This API is experimental and may change between Ray minor versions.

 Replica ranks provide a unique identifier for each replica within a deployment.
-Each replica receives a rank (an integer from 0 to N-1) and a world size (the total number of replicas).
+Each replica receives a ReplicaRank object containing rank information and a world size (the total number of replicas).
+The rank object includes a global rank (an integer from 0 to N-1), a node rank, and a local rank on the node.

 Access replica ranks#

-You can access the rank and world size from within a deployment through the replica context using serve.get_replica_context()
+You can access the rank and world size from within a deployment through the replica context using serve.get_replica_context().

 The following example shows how to access replica rank information: